ericaro/oauth/README.md

 ========================

-(If you need an OAuth 2.0 library, check out: http://code.google.com/p/goauth2/) (this is a fork of https://github.com/mrjones/oauth  to support all signing methods)
+(If you need an OAuth 2.0 library, check out: http://code.google.com/p/goauth2/)

+(this is a fork of https://github.com/mrjones/oauth  to support all signing methods)

+(if you are interested in a Server side version check out my [other version](https://github.com/ericaro/oauthprovider) )

 This fork add support for RSA_SHA1 and PLAINTEXT signing method as defined by [rfc5849](http://tools.ietf.org/html/rfc5849#section-3.4)